lugajs/luga-jest-preset/README.md

 # luga-jest-preset
-A preset to use as a base for Jest's configuration
+A preset to use as a base for Jest's configuration inside React based projects